 This preferential treatment for friends and relatives would be a violation of free-market principles in the West, but it’s a fundamental expectation in many African societies.

 Another illustration of the social embeddedness of corruption comes from Soviet Russia.
-There, the practice of exchanging favors through social networks arose because the market under state socialism was unable to provide all the goods and services that citizens desired.
+There, the practice of exchanging favors through social networks arose when the market under state socialism was unable to provide all the goods and services that citizens desired.
 Kim Scheppele (qtd. in Granovetter 2007) explained that people came to protect their friends and family as insurance against an unstable economy.
-She said that “the impersonal universalistic norms that allow people to turn their backs on friends to give a contract to the highest bidder or take a chance on a stranger are not in place….
-What looks like corruption are the survival skills of people who are still living in uncertain times, and who have learned to be suspicious of universalistic ideologies.”
-Granovetter added,
+She said:

 “Western advisors assume that when people are strangers to each other, their interactions will be more trustworthy, but much of the world doubts this.”

-Thus, the definition of corruption is closely linked to social relations and norms in a given system of exchange.
+Thus, the definition of corruption is closely linked to social norms and relations in a given system of exchange.
 Behavior that is considered deviant in one system of exchange is permissible -- even expected -- in another.

 Image by Christopher Dombres.